 The Department of Environmental Health and Safety (EH&S) provides guidance and direction to students, faculty, and staff at the University.
 EH&S identifies hazards and risks, recommends appropriate action to help to ensure safe conditions, and assists the University in maintaining regulatory compliance.

-The Facilities Management Division has installed and maintains exterior lighting around all of its buildings, as well as additional sidewalk and street lighting.
+The Office of Facilities Management has installed and maintains exterior lighting around all of its buildings, as well as additional sidewalk and street lighting.
 Ground crews keep shrubs and hedges low for safety reasons, especially in places such as bus stops.
 On any normal work day, there are scores of Pitt support personnel whose jobs include providing inspection of the entire campus and its buildings to discover and correct health, safety, and maintenance problems.
 They report any safety-related problems to facilities management, whose staff members respond to correct these problems promptly.

 Allied Universal Security